NicoHood/Hoodloader/Readme.md

 See this how to uninstall the drivers (not tested): https://support.microsoft.com/kb/315539

-The Hootloader was coded with Windows7/8.1 + Visual Studio Express and compiled with a Raspberry Pi.
+The Hoodloader was coded with Windows7/8.1 + Visual Studio Express and compiled with a Raspberry Pi.
 Lufa version 140302 is included!

 ```